Saranyajothy/Quiz/README.md

 - After clicking Save, it can take some time to get a deployed link.

 # Credits
-- All images in Gallery and About us page of the website were from our Dance school’s archive and I like to give credits to my students and their parents for giving me the consent to use the pictures for this website.
+- All images in Gallery and About us page of the website were from our canvas.

-- I learned a lot online via a few YouTube channels, Code with Ania Kubow, Kevin Powell and Kootkot.
+- I learned a lot online via a few YouTube channels, Code with.

-- I like to give credits to the Love Running project by Code Institute and it is a wonderful resource for budding developers.
+- I like to give credits to the Love math project by Code Institute and it is a wonderful resource for budding developers.

 # Acknowledgement